robin-vjc/nsopy/docs/source/index.rst

 Welcome to nsopy documentation!
 ===================================

-**Lumache** (/lu'make/) is a Python library for cooks and food lovers that creates recipes mixing random ingredients.
+**nsopy** (/lu'make/) is a Python library implementing first order methods to solve non-smooth, convex optimization models.
-It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.

 Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.

-Lumache has its documentation hosted on Read the Docsss.

 .. note::